-The new player's first published rating is 2184 + 15 = 2199

-- 8.4 If an unrated player receives a published rating before a particular tournament in which he has played is rated, then he is rated as a rated player with his current rating, but in the rating of his opponents he is counted as an unrated player. - 8.5 Determining the rating change for a rated player - 8.51 For each game played against a rated player, determine the difference in rating between the player and his opponent, D. - 8.52 If the opponent is unrated, then the rating is determined at the end of the event.
+- 8.22 If an unrated player has a standard rating at the beginning of a rapid or blitz tournament, his standard rating is used for rating calculation.
+Such a player is considered to be rated. - 8.23 If he scores 50%, then Ru = Ra - 8.24 If he scores more than 50%, then Ru = Ra + 10 for each half point scored over 50% - 8.25 If he scores less than 50% in a Swiss or team tournament: Ru = Ra + dp - 8.26 If he scores less than 50% in a round-robin: Ru = Ra + dp x n/(n+1). - 8.3 The Rating Rn which is to be published for a previously unrated player is then determined as if the new player had played all his games so far in one tournament.
+The initial rating is calculated using the total score against all opponents.
+It is rounded to the nearest whole number. - 8.4 If an unrated player receives a published rating before a particular tournament in which he has played is rated, then he is rated as a rated player with his current rating, but in the rating of his opponents he is counted as an unrated player. - 8.5 Determining the rating change for a rated player - 8.51 For each game played against a rated player, determine the difference in rating between the player and his opponent, D. - 8.52 If the opponent is unrated, then the rating is determined at the end of the event.
 This applies only to round-robin tournaments.
-In the Swiss tournaments the games against unrated opponents are not rated. - 8.53 The provisional ratings of unrated players obtained from earlier tournaments are ignored. - A difference in rating of more than 400 points shall be counted for rating purposes as though it were a difference of 400 points. - 8.55 (a) Use table 8.1(b) to determine the player's score probability P_D - (b) $\Delta R = \text{score} P_D$.
-For each game, the score is 1, 0.5 or 0. - (c) $\Sigma\Delta R \times K =$ the Rating Change for a given tournament, or Rating period. - 8.56 K is the development coefficient.
+In other tournaments games against unrated opponents are not rated.

+- 8.53 The provisional ratings of unrated players obtained from earlier tournaments are ignored. - 8.54 A difference in rating of more than 735 points shall be counted for rating purposes as though it were a difference of 735 points. - 8.55 (a) Use table 8.1(b) to determine the player's score probability PD
-K = 30 for a player new to the rating list until he has completed events with at least 30 games

-K = 15 as long as a player's rating remains under 2400.

-K = 10 once a player's published rating has reached 2400 and remains at that level subsequently, even if the rating drops below 2400.
+(b) ΔR = score - PD.
+For each game, the score is 1, 0.5 or 0. (c) $\Sigma \Delta R \times K$ = the Rating Change for a given tournament, or Rating period.

-- R_n is rounded off to the nearest 1 or 0, 0.5 is rounded to 1. - 8.58 Determining the Ratings in a round-robin tournament.
+- 8.56 K is the development coefficient.
+K = 20 for a player who played 35 or less rated games in a rating period.
+K = 700/n for players who played more than 35 rated games in a rating period, where "n" is the number of games rated played by this player.
+K is always rounded down. - 8.57 The Rating Change is rounded to the nearest whole number.
+0.5 is rounded up (whether the change is positive or negative). - 8.58 Determining the Ratings in a round-robin tournament.
 Where unrated players take part, their ratings are determined by a process of iteration.
 These new ratings are then used to determine the rating change for the rated players.

-Then the ΔR for each of the rated players for each game is determined using R_u (new) as if an established rating.
+Then the ΔR for each of the rated players for each game is determined using Ru(new) as if an established rating.